ipfs/team-mgmt/README.md

 The Hangouts are generated anew for each session.
 The admin should use the [hangouts guide](hangouts.md) to set these up before the session.

 For all regular calls, we strive to always have the same times, unless there is a very good reason.
 The times are locked the Friday before the Monday sprint, to ensure that people know when the time will be.
 We will try not to change times on the day of the actual calls.
 In general, the rule is that the only adjustment that is okay to do on Monday is adding calls, but not moving around already announced ones.

+#### Timezone: UTC

+All of our times are set according to the **UTC** timezone (or should be).
+This is much easier than adjusting times manually to accomodate different time zones, for a distributed team.
+If our calendar's location is set to Reykjavík, Iceland, it is because Iceland is always on UTC time.
+It is recommended that you know your timezone's difference from UTC for ease of scheduling.
+Sites like http://everytimezone.com can help with this..

 ## Contribute